lilive/Freeplane-Bookmarks-add-on/README.md

 [Voir en français](README-fr.md) ![french flag](doc/images/french_flag_small.png)

-This add-on allows to bookmark some nodes in a Freeplane map, and to easily navigate beetween them.
+This add-on allows to bookmark some nodes in a Freeplane map, and to easily navigate between them.

 There are two kinds of bookmarks :